tverstraten/harvest-forward/src/plugins/incomplete/mysql/README.md

 # MySql Plugin

-A plugin that provides harvestors and transformers for reverse engineering a MySql database plus a template for generating a MySql schema file.
+A plugin that provides harvesters and transformers for reverse engineering a MySql database plus a template for generating a MySql schema file.
 There are no model classes included in this, the shape of the model is dervied from the model classes in the [rdbms basic](../rdbms-basic/README.md) plugin.

 The harvesters that are included are: